 Staying in the hospital.
 The duration of your hospital stay can vary.
 Most patients having hip or knee replacement don’t need to stay in the hospital very long.
 Traditionally, patients stay in the hospital for one or two nights.
 During that time, they work with physical therapists and occupational therapists to ensure they can move around and perform basic day-to-day functions.
 When certain goals are met, patients go home to continue recovery.

-Many centers now offer outpatient joint replacement.
-This means you could go home on the same day that you have surgery.
-There are advantages to doing this, like the possibility of reducing a large hospital bill and getting you back to your home base as soon as possible.
-The reality is, if you’re a reasonably healthy patient, staying in the hospital often doesn’t add much value to your surgical experience.
+If you’re a reasonably healthy patient, staying in the hospital often doesn’t add much value to your surgical experience.
 This decision should be made with your surgeon; it’s often dependent on your medical history and overall health, whether or not your insurance allows outpatient joint replacement procedures, and your ability to cope with the idea of going home so soon after surgery.
 Healthcare costs continue to rise, and it’s important to manage costs wisely.
 But ultimately, your safety comes first.
-If you need to stay overnight, your doctor will keep you in the hospital.

 Returning to life.
 The million dollar question, when will I be active again?
 Returning to your normal routine depends on what that routine includes.
 Many patients begin putting their full weight on the hip or knee the day of surgery.
 It will be uncomfortable at first, and gradually improve as the muscles and tissues around the joint heal and get stronger.
 You can usually walk right away.
 In fact, it’s believed that early mobility may help reduce the risk of blood clots in your legs, which can be a dangerous complication.
 Depending on the way your surgery is performed, there may be some positions or motions your surgeon will want you to avoid for a period of time during the healing process.
 There also may be some permanent high-impact activity restrictions.
 Patients with sedentary or office jobs may be able to go back to work fairly quickly, sometimes the week after surgery.
 Others who perform manual labor or have physically-demanding jobs will take longer.
 Before attempting more challenging activities such as low-impact exercise or sports, you should speak to your surgeon to see if you are ready.
 You’ll likely continue to make improvements for at least six months, so be a patient patient!